3x3cut0r/proxmox/OPNSENSE.md

  - Enabled: Check
  - Common Name: <name of your domain (e.g.: 3x3cut0r.duckdns.org) >
  - Description: LE Certificate
- - Alt Names: < leave blank > (if not: only subdomains from your CN are excepted!)
+ - Alt Names: < you can add more domains or subdomains here >
  - ACME Account: <your account, created on point 2. >
  - Challenge Type: <your challenge type, created on point 3. >
  - Auto Renewal: Check